 I was born in the wild, my exact date of birth is unknown but I am estimated to have been born in 1964.
 Chimpanzee mothers are very protective of their offspring, so the only way to capture a baby in the wild would be to kill the mother and any other group members who stood in the way.
 I was sold to a lab and forced into a life very different from the one I had known.
 I arrived at The Coulston Foundation, a biomedical research laboratory, in May 1968 from the International Animal Exchange in Detroit, Michigan.
 I was used for an eye refraction study and a “classified drug evaluation.”
 I entered the breeding program at the very young age of approximately seven years old and gave birth to my first daughter two years later.
 After multiple stillbirths, I gave birth to my second baby, Dwight.
-During the time we were allowed to stay together, I held him close, nursed and grooming him.
+During the time we were allowed to stay together, I held him close, nursed and groomed him.
 I was described as playing with his hands and feet in a loving way.
 Despite our bond, he was sent to the nursery to be raised by human caregivers at five days old.
-Three years later I gave birth to another son, Ragan, who stayed with me for only a day.
+Three years later, I gave birth to another son, Ragan, who stayed with me for only a day.

 I remained at Coulston until Save the Chimps (STC) rescued me in 2001.
-I was a member of the Air Force Group, who were the first chimpanzees rescued by STC.
+I was a member of the Air Force Group, the first chimpanzees rescued by STC.
 Although I was never allowed to raise any of my own babies, later in life I had the opportunity to play the role of adoptive grandmother to Angie, JB, and Jude, babies born at STC due to a failed vasectomy.
 Our relationship has given me the chance to experience the joy of raising children that I was deprived of during my years in the lab.
 Even though Angie has grown up, I am still very protective of her.
 We spend many hours together grooming and enjoying each other’s company.
-I show her the love and patience I tried to bestow on my own children and Angie’s life has been enriched as a result.
+I show her the love and patience I tried to bestow on my own children, and Angie’s life has been enriched as a result.

-The laboratory caregivers noted I liked to “bathe” myself which is something I still do today.
+The laboratory caregivers noted I liked to “bathe” myself, which is something I still do today.
 I will get a big mouth full of water and spit it all over my face like a fountain while wiping my face with my hands.
-Often times when I do this I lie on my back and kick my legs in the air while making a very distinct vocalization.
+Often times when I do this, I lie on my back and kick my legs in the air while making a very distinct vocalization.
 I treasure the time I get to spend with my family on our 3-acre island in Florida.

 It’s a beautiful experience to watch this amazing lady, who has overcome so much in her life, live out her retirement on her island in the sun.
 She has a dignity and grace surrounding her that commands respect.
 The strong bond she has with her family is a beautiful thing to see and is an honor and a privilege to witness.
-If you would like to support her life in sanctuary, donate today.